brillout/goldpage/readme.md

 `ssr-coin` is a do-one-thing-do-it-well library that adds server-side rendering (SSR) to your Node.js server.

+When designing `ssr-coin` we focus on:
+ - Zero-config
+ - Freedom
+ - Strong abstractions

+Zero-config and strong abstractions makes `ssr-coin` easy to use.
+And freedom is about allowing you to use `ssr-coin` with any tool you want and to give you control over key aspects.

+What makes `ssr-coin` special are thre
 With "zero-config" philosophy in mind.
 It also cares about giving you the freedom to achieve what you want.

 ###### Zero-Config